 - Urban expansion can change the suitability of a monitoring site

 - Mobility in response to short term events or long term changes

 - Useful measurement frequencies of 30 or 60 minutes

 How does Aeroqual measure urban air pollution?

 Our approach is different, yet strongly complementary.
-Sensor-based technology enables compact air quality monitoring stations the size of a small suitcase (AQM65 & AQS1) and even smaller (see AQY).
+Sensor-based technology enables compact air quality monitoring stations the size of a small suitcase (AQM65 & AQS1).
 By calibrating and cross-referencing to reference stations the integrity of the air quality data is assured.
 Our products are designed to be:

 - Low power consumption